Is Stomach Sleeping Safe During Pregnancy?

 Many mums-to-be wonder: “Can I still sleep on my stomach while pregnant?”
 If you’ve always been a stomach sleeper, it may feel like the most natural way to rest.
 But as your pregnancy progresses, you’ll notice your body—and your sleep—begin to change.
 The safety and comfort of stomach sleeping depends on the stage of pregnancy, and experts generally recommend transitioning to side sleeping after the first trimester.

 This guide explains why stomach sleeping feels fine early on, when it becomes impractical, and what you can do if you miss your favourite position.
-We’ll also show how different types of pregnancy pillows, including the versatile J-shaped pillow, can help you stay comfortable on your side.
+We’ll also show how different types of pregnancy pillows, especially the U-shaped pillow which is the most effective option for transitioning to side sleeping, can help you stay comfortable and prevent rolling onto your stomach.
+These supportive designs are widely recommended for pregnant side sleepers in the UK, USA, Canada, Australia and New Zealand.

 Stomach sleeping is common because it can feel cosy, grounding, and natural.
 In early pregnancy, many women don’t notice any discomfort and continue sleeping on their front as they always have.
 Benefits include: